-In total, the production of each replica required a team of Native Americans – each with different specialties – who ultimately contributed more than 1,000 hours.
+In total, the production of each replica required a team of Native Americans – each with different specialties – who ultimately contributed more than 1,000 hours to the effort.

-The making of each replica was overseen by one of the world’s leading historians on Native American handicrafts.
-In addition, he has served museums in understanding Lakota spirituality, and he provided historic items for numerous documentaries.
+The making of each replica was overseen by Larry Belitz, one of the world’s leading historians on Native American handicrafts.
+He has served museums in understanding Lakota spirituality, and he provided historic items for numerous documentaries.
 He also served as Technical and Historical Adviser on ten major motion pictures involving Native American culture.

 In preparation for the creation of the replicas, he was given exclusive access to the real shirt in the Cody museum.
 He was allowed to photograph and study every detail – something never been allowed before or since.

-Only six replicas of the shirt exist in the world, and because of the complexity involved, there can be no more.
+Only six replicas of the shirt exist in the world, and because of the complexity involved, there will be no more.